mrkipling/orbital-comics-releases/README.md

 This will print the email body to the console and won't actually send an email.
 Not really all that useful I guess, but handy for testing.

+## Adding the script to crontab

+Open your crontab file for editing (on the server that will be sending the email):

+    sudo crontab -e

+Add the following line to make the script run every Wednesday at 4am (so that you have the email in your inbox when you wake up).
+Make sure the change the path name to point to the actual location of the script!

+    0 4 * * 3 python /path/to/orbital.py

+In this example 0 = 0 minutes, 4 = the 4th hour (i.e. 04:00am), the asterisks skip the next two settings, and 3 = day of week (Wednesday).
+The rest is the command that we are running (the script).
+The above info should allow you to modify the crontab setting to suit your requirements (change 4 to 10 if you want the email send at 10am, for example).

 ## Please note...

 I am not affiliated with Orbital Comics in any way.
 This is just a fun, not-for-profit project that I wrote for myself and thought that other people might find useful, so I decided to play nice and share.